Digital Health Product Leader

-Reshape the Patient Visitor Guide information architecture to be a guided, streamlined user experience to help people find the on-campus services and resources and migrate the improved user experience to the new content management system
+The Patient Visitor Guide's information architecture needed to be reshaped into a guided, streamlined user experience to help people find on-campus services and resources, while migrating to a new content management system.

-• areas of opportunity to elevate user experience consistency with component reuse and reorganized guided calls to action
+• Areas to elevate UX consistency with component reuse

 • Consolidated "thin" content pages and developed net new content to optimize search for key stakeholders and respective audiences